Managing inventory can be a huge headache for the businessman, regardless of what type of business you do and when you started.

 There are many eCommerce business owners who start their inventory management manually with a checklist and spreadsheet.

-Once the numbers start to increase and your business starts to grow, manually handling the inventory management will turn more daunting and time taking.
+Once the numbers start to increase and your business starts to grow, manually handling inventory management will become more daunting and time-consuming.

 It increases the chances of mistakes and errors, and updating your product becomes much hassle.